 How does the Global Operations process work?
 The first step is to complete the online intake form.
 If you are unsure of the answers to the questions in the form, or would prefer to start with an initial conversation, please contact Katie Van Geem (see contact info on the right).
 Once the intake form is received, you will be contacted within two business days to answer any follow-up questions.
 Please include as much information as possible as Global Operations support can only be as good as the information provided by you!

 Next, Global Operations will address your questions with the appropriate A-Team members.
 This often involves follow-up with you via email.
 If necessary, Global Operations will seek outside counsel from Radius.
-The consultation, advice, and referrals are free.
+The first two hours of the consultation and advice, including Radius' time, are complimentary.
 If the project requires or would benefit from additional services from outside counsel, a fee would be discussed and recommended to the project owner.
 You can expect to be involved at each stage of the process.

 Timing will depend on the specific issues at hand.
 Global Operations cases have been resolved in as short as 24 hours and have lasted up to several months in order to address larger policy issues or to change University infrastructure.
 You will receive an estimate on timing and any anticipated costs upon the initial contact and regular updates on any new information or changes.
 Accordingly, you can expect to hear from the Global Operations team at least every two weeks to confirm progress.

 Wonder where Global Operations has provided assistance?
 Or what colleges have used us before?